 Please note that ACM (via the ACM Director of Publications, ACM Publications Board Ethics & Plagiarism Committee, or Conference, Workshop, or Symposia Program Committee Chair(s) or General Chair(s)) will only process claims related to Works submitted and under consideration by ACM Publications or for Works published by ACM.
 Claims of violations in non-ACM publications should be directed to their publishers.
 Complaints against ACM members related to items not published by ACM may be referred to ACM's Committee on Professional Ethics (COPE) for possible investigation and action.

-Provided the minimum information required has been provided in writing, ACM will investigate a claim of Publications Policy violations.
+Provided the minimum information required has been provided in writing, ACM will investigate claims of Publications Policy violations and publications-related ethical misconduct.
 ACM will take some or all of the steps outlined below based on the circumstances of each individual case.
 ACM reserves the right to close an active investigation if additional information is requested but not provided by the claimant.